medchek/water-schedule-admin/README.md

 Therefore, the objective of this app is to offer a tool to set and adjust water availabilty schedules data that can be accessed through an Android/iOS app, which is a related project available in this [repository](https://github.com/medcheck/water-schedule-app).

+## Demo

+A demo can be accessed [here](https://water-schedule.herokuapp.com/login).
+Note that the app is hosted for free with some limitations.
+There is a time required for the app to "wake up" as it automatically shuts down after 30mins of inactivity.
+It might therefore take some time for the app to render for the first time.
+This obviously would not happen when the app is hosted in a regular production environement.

 ## information

 Backend api is written in PHP using [Laravel](https://laravel.com/).